Laos: Anti-Corruption Laws Key to Economic Development

 Economic growth has resulted in greater prosperity and improved living standards.
-According to the Asian Development Bank and the World Bank, the poverty rate in Laos fell from 33.5 per cent in 2003 to 23.2 per cent in 2013.3 This explains a decision by the World Bank to reclassify Laos as a lower-middle income nation, as income per capita exceeded US$1,000 in 2011.
-In fact, if the country sustains this pace of improvement, the government may achieve its goal of helping Laos shed its title as a ‘least-developed country' by 2020.
+According to the Asian Development Bank and the World Bank, the poverty rate in Laos fell from 33.5 per cent in 2003 to 23.2 per cent in 2013.3 This explains the World Bank's recent decision to reclassify Laos as a lower-middle income nation, as income per capita exceeded US$1,000 in 2011.

 Influx of foreign direct investment

-Laos has seen a steady inflow of FDI since 2012, and according to the United Nations Conference on Trade and Development (UNCTAD) and its World Investment Report, FDI inflow rose from US$294 million in 2012 to US$427 million in 2013.
-FDI further increased to US$721 million in 2014 and US$1.22 billion in 2015, although a slight drop in FDI is anticipated for 2016, according to an estimate from the UNCTAD, which estimates that US$890 of FDI was recorded for this period.4 This influx in foreign investment is attributable to the adoption of more facilitative policies towards foreign business operators.
+Laos has seen a steady inflow of FDI since 2012, and according to the United Nations Conference on Trade and Development and its World Investment Report, FDI inflow rose from US$294 million in 2012 to US$427 million in 2013.
+FDI further increased to US$721 million in 2014 and US$1.119 billion in 2015, followed by a slight drop to US$997 million in 2016, which was mirrored in other countries across the region.4 This influx in foreign investment is attributable to the adoption of more facilitative policies towards foreign business operators.

 Cutting back on red tape as Laos streamlines bureaucratic processes

 In 2013, Laos finally acceded to the World Trade Organization, and for more than a decade the country has been gearing up towards ASEAN integration.
 It has passed a series of laws and regulations to meet the standards outlined in the ASEAN legal framework, along with other related regulations aimed at facilitating integration.